 New Jersey Health Impact Collaborative

-Baptista, Ana I. "Innovations for Sustainability via New York City's Residential Curbside Organic Waste Collection Program: Pathways to Zero Waste" in Smart(er) NYC: Data, Technology and Life in the City How City Agencies Incubate Innovation from Within.
+Baptista, Ana I. "Innovations for Sustainability via New York City's Residential Curbside Organic Waste Collection Program: Pathways to Zero Waste" in Smarter New York City: How City Agencies Innovate.
 Ed.
 André Corrêa d'Almeida.
 New York: Columbia University Press, forthcoming 2018.

 Baptista, Ana I. "Finding Hope at the Margins: A Journey of Environmental Justice."
 Ecological and Social Healing: Multicultural Women's Voices.
 Ed.
 Jeanine M. Canty.
 New York: Routledge, 2017.